How to Apply

 Classification of Admitted Students

 Full-Time Status.
 A student who devotes full-time effort to a graduate program as outlined by his or her faculty committee with a minimum of 9 semester hours of coursework in fall, spring, and summer terms, including thesis research, is considered a full-time student.
-Students registered for Grad Fee are also considered full-time.

 Part-Time Status.
 A student registered for less than the above amount of coursework is considered a part-time student.
 Each program will determine whether it is possible to pursue a degree on a part-time basis.